ashishthapa/ToDo/README.md

 Run the server(npm run dev): It should run in port :3001 Goto http://localhost:3001/ to verify it is working: This should provide list of todos already from JSON file.

-To run tests in Backend: Open a new terminal and type npm run test.
+To run tests in Backend: Open a new terminal and type npm run server:test

 ### ReactJS frontend should display and provide way to update status